Now Reading

 How did Glashütte become the mecca German watchmaking once more?

 After reunification, a company set up to privatise state-owned companies in the GDR, the so-called Treuhandanstalt, takes over the management.
 In 1994, the company is sold with a workforce of only around 70 people.
 By comparison: during the GDR era, around 2,500 people had worked here.
 That’s why nobody on site is surprised by the large entrance hall – it was simply a huge operation.
 The new, temporary owners don’t get everything right, but they do get one thing right: they position the company in the area of the global comeback of luxury watchmaking that is currently taking place.
-Since then, apart from the Pavonina ladies’ watch line with quartz movements, the company has mainly produced mechanical watches under the name Glashütte Original.
+Since then, apart from the Pavonina ladies’ watch line with quartz movements, the company has only produced mechanical watches under the name Glashütte Original.

 Credit © Archiv Deutsches Uhrenmuseum Glashütte